 - Be mindful of what you plan to wear when choosing your bra.
 Under no circumstances does a black bra or a coloured bra look good under a pale shirt.
 When choosing underwear, it is safest to stick to these three colours: nude/skin colour, black and white.

 - Do you wear bras that are too big for you?
 You must ensure that you wear the right bra and cup size because under a fitted top, it will be visible if your cup size is too big because the bra cup will be very clear to see.

 - Do you wear bras that are too tight or too small?
-The issue with this is that you will get back “overspill” which means your skin and/or curves will hand over the straps of your bra.
+The issue with this is that you will get back “overspill” which means your skin and/or curves will hang over the straps of your bra.
 This is very visible through t-shirts also and just like in any case when you are “spilling out” of your clothing, it is very unflattering too!